 Q\ Are lights, locks, and helmets included?

 The cost of your Semester Bike rental includes lights and an insurance-approved lock, which you will get from your bike provider.
 A helmet is not included in the cost of a Semester Bike.
 DIS strongly recommends all students who are biking to wear a helmet.
 To do so, you will need to bring your own, buy one once arriving in Copenhagen, or rent one from the bike provider.
-DIS has a Sustainable Boutique where current students can pick up things left behind by previous students, and everything is free.
-Often, there are used helmets that have been left behind by past students.
-Otherwise, buying a new helmet typically costs between 150-300 DKK and can be purchased at bike shops or larger grocery stores like Kvickly and Føtex.
+Buying a new helmet typically costs between 150-300 DKK and can be purchased at bike shops or larger grocery stores like Kvickly and Føtex.

 Not sure what size helmet you need?
 Visit our resources for a guide to finding your helmet size.